TrsNium/Indulgences/README.md

 |> Indulgences.Simulation.start
 ```

-When you wanna use indulgences from module.
+When you wanna use indulgences on a module basis.
 ```elixir
 defmodule Test do
   use Indulgences